-This Pressure Cooker Farro and Cherry Salad showcases farro’s nutty chewy texture and the sweet-tart flavor of fresh and dried cherries.
+Pressure Cooker Farro and Cherry Salad showcases farro’s nutty chewy texture and the sweet-tart flavor of fresh and dried cherries.
 Bits of piquant mint and green onion and a lemon dressing balance this vibrant satisfying salad.
+Making farro in an Instapot is quick and easy!
+This farro salad recipe is perfect to serve on its own or as a side dish.

 Hi there.
 I’m Letty from Letty’s Kitchen, the blog about seasonal vegetarian cooking and desserts with a healthier twist.
 Thanks Barbara for sharing some of my pressure cooker recipes here!

-How to make Farro and Cherry Salad in an Instant Pot
+How to make Farro in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
-They are easy to use and your Instant Pot can help you create this delicious Farro and Cherry Salad!
+They are easy to use and your Instant Pot can help you create this delicious Farro and Cherry Salad recipe!
+If you are a new Instant Pot user, these tips on Getting Started with Your Electric Pressure Cooker will help you master your new (and soon to be favorite) appliance.

-For this salad I used the organic whole grain Emmer farro from Bluebird Grain Farms in Washington State, which cooks into a plump chewy berry with hints of cashew nuts and cinnamon—the best!
+To make the pressure cooker farro salad recipe, I used organic, whole grain Emmer farro, from Bluebird Grain Farms in Washington State.
+The farro cooks into a plump chewy berry with hints of cashew nuts and cinnamon—the best!
 You can substitute spelt berries or wheat berries in this recipe.

-- Cooking times depend on which farro you use.
+- Cooking time depends on which farro you use.
 Without a pressure cooker, whole grain farro, the most nutritious, takes at least 2 hours to cook.

 - Plan ahead, and soak the grains overnight for even faster (about 20 minutes) pressure cooking.
 (I’ve read that soaking makes the grain more digestible as well, though I’ve never soaked farro before cooking.)